derricw/cwl/README.md

 # cwl

-Browse Cloudwatch logs in the terminal.
+Simple CLI and TUI for browsing Cloudwatch logs in the terminal.

+Aims to be as simple as possible but no simpler.

+< demo video soon >

 ### Install